What is In Vitro Fertilization (IVF)?

 - Drugs, alcohol, and cigarette smoking should be eliminated

 during the IVF cycle.
-Pregnancy rates in smokers is almost
+Pregnancy rates in smokers is extremely low.

 There have been recent suggestions that eliminating caffeine may

 - Sitting in hot tubs and saunas is

 not recommended during the IVF cycle or during pregnancy.

 healthy lifestyle improves delivery rates.
 This should include a

 well balanced diet and exercise for both partners.